NBA playoffs: 2006 NBA playoffs controversy

-The playoff format in place for the 2004–05 and 2005–06 NBA playoffs created controversy and would be changed prior to the 2006–07 NBA season.
+The playoff format in place for the 2005 and 2006 NBA playoffs created controversy and would be changed prior to the 2006–07 NBA season.

-Prior to 2004, when the NBA was aligned into two conferences with two divisions each, the division champions were guaranteed the top two seeds.
-This meant that the top two teams in a conference could never meet until the conference finals, assuming they both made it to that round.
+Prior to 2004, when the NBA was aligned into two conferences with two divisions each, the division champions were guaranteed the top two seeds, and the best non-division winner was seeded third.
+Because of the NBA playoffs' preset matchups in the second round, this meant that the top two teams in a conference by regular season record cannot meet until the Conference Finals if they get there.

 After the NBA realigned its two conferences into three divisions each, the seeding rules remained largely unchanged.
 The top three seeds would now be reserved for division champions.
-However, this meant that if the top two teams (by record) in a conference were in the same division, they would be seeded first and fourth.
+However, this meant that if the top two teams (by record) in a conference were in the same division, the division runner-up could do no better than the fourth seed.
 Assuming no first-round upsets, this raised the prospect that the top two teams in the conference would face each other in the conference semifinals, instead of the conference finals.
-In the second year of this format, the 2005–06 NBA season, the two teams with the best records in the Western Conference, the San Antonio Spurs and Dallas Mavericks of the Southwest Division, did just that.
+In the second year of this format, the 2005–06 NBA season, the two teams with the best records in the Western Conference (and the second- and third-best records in the entire league), the San Antonio Spurs and Dallas Mavericks of the Southwest Division, did just that.
 This turn of events led to the playoff format being criticized by many.

 In August 2006, the NBA announced a rules change.
-Beginning in the 2006-2007 season, the top four seeds in each conference would be seeded according to their win–loss totals, "guaranteeing that the top two teams in each conference cannot meet until the conference finals".
+Beginning in the 2006–07 season, the top four seeds in each conference would be seeded according to their win–loss totals.
+This assures that the team with the second-best record in the conference will receive the second seed even if it is not a division champion, thus "guaranteeing that the top two teams in each conference cannot meet until the conference finals".